cryptpad/documentation/admin_guide/installation.rst

 Please read the configuration file, and modify variables as needed.
 The :ref:`domains <admin_domain_config>` are particularly important.

-Please also look at :ref:`admin_customization` as some settings cannot be modified after the deployment.
+As part of the installation process, be sure to read :ref:`admin_customization` and to modify ``customize/application_config.js`` as some settings cannot be changed once user accounts have been created.

 The server can now be started with